Alberto Alesina, a Harvard economist, advises cutting deficits to revive growth in countries wishing to escape the Great Recession (Peter Coy,

 Alesina's own research shows mixed results from deficit-cutting.
 He identified 26 examples since 1980 of deficit reductions that triggered growth of gross domestic product and 21 that lowered government debt substantially.
 He found only nine double victories in which government policymakers managed both to expand their economies and reduce debt.
 (Among them: Ireland in 2000, and the Netherlands and Norway in 2006).

-Paul Krugman, a Princeton economist and a Nobel laureate who supports additional stimulus spending, argues condescendingly against supporters of austerity (New York Times, "Myths of Austerity").
+Paul Krugman, a Princeton economist and a Nobel laureate who supports additional stimulus spending, argues condescendingly against supporters of austerity (

 This conventional wisdom isn’t based on either evidence or careful analysis.
 Instead, it rests on what we might charitably call sheer speculation, and less charitably call figments of the policy elite’s imagination — specifically, on belief in what I’ve come to think of as the invisible bond vigilante and the confidence fairy.